hymkor/go-htnblog/README.md

-  htnblog delete  {URL|@0|@1|..} ... output the article to STDOUT and delete it htnblog publish {URL|@0|@1|..} ... set false the draft flag of the article htnblog browse  {URL|@0|@1|..} ... open the edit page in a web browser
+  htnblog delete  {URL|@0|@1|..} ... output the article to STDOUT and delete it htnblog publish {URL|@0|@1|..} ... set false the draft flag of the article htnblog browse  {URL|@0|@1|..} ... open the edit page in a web browser htnblog export                 ... export all articles
+                                       as "./entry-YYYY-MM-DD-NNNNNN.md"

     The lines in the draft up to "---" are the header lines, and the rest is the article body.

+Usage of ./htnblog:
   -1	Use the value of "endpointurl1" in the JSON setting -2	Use the value of "endpointurl2" in the JSON setting -3	Use the value of "endpointurl3" in the JSON setting